 Virginia Military Institute now stands.
 He is also

 thought to have been connected to an Andrew and a William Wauchope.
-As witnessed by

-ancestor of famed Scottish King Robert the Bruce.
+descendant of famed Scottish King Robert the Bruce.

 Matthew, mentions a bond on Charles Vachub of Ireland.
 About this time